Compound is the youngest competitive bowstyle in archery.

 Shooting a compound bow requires physical strength but, perhaps more importantly, control and mental fortitude.
 The process of aiming and cleanly executing while the sight pin is in the correct location is critical – and even more so in stressful conditions such as competing.
 While compound bows are decidedly more accurate than other styles of bow, elite compound archers must consistently achieve near perfection.

-There are two distinct phases to the process of shooting a compound bow.
+There are three distinct phases to the process of shooting a compound bow.

-In the first phase, the archer must raise and draw the bow to its mechanical stop.
-The most force is required at the start of the draw process.
-The weight decreases the further the bow is drawn, allowing the archer to comfortably aim the bow for longer.
-In the second phase, the archer aims and executes the shot – either by consciously choosing to trigger their release aid, or by pulling and subconsciously activating a hinge- or force-initiated (called a back tension) release aid.
+In the first phase, the archer must raise the bow and draw the bowstring to its mechanical stop.
+More force is required at the start of the draw process.
+The weight decreases the further the string is drawn, until it comes to a mechanical stop, which allows the archer to comfortably aim the bow for longer.
+In the second phase, the archer consciously aims their magnified sight.
+And, in the third, the archer executes the shot – either by consciously choosing to trigger their release aid, or by pulling the string and activating it subconsciously.

 Consciously triggering the release is colloquially called ‘punching’, and the practice can lead to issues such as target panic, which is when the archer is unable to aim or execute properly due to a mental block.
 This and other psychological factors, particularly the ability to deal with competition stress, go a long way toward determining the success of a compound archer.